TL;DR:

 It uses reverse-DNS names like "com.example.ping()"

-It's currently used for RPC methods and repo records
+It's currently used for HTTP endpoints, event streams, and repo records

 Lexicon is a schema system used to define RPC methods and record types.
-Every Lexicon schema is written in JSON and uses JSON-Schema to define constraints.
+Every Lexicon schema is written in JSON, in a format similar to JSON-Schema for defining constraints.

 The schemas are identified using NSIDs which are a reverse-DNS format.
 Here are some example methods: